Performance Scorecards for HR Shared Services

 iPollingTM Results Review

-The second poll question asked about the frequency for reviewing or updating the structure of the HR Shared Services performance reporting package.
-For 69% of companies, the review/update takes place at least annually, and for the remaining 31% there isn’t a regular schedule for updating.
+The second poll question asked about the frequency of reviewing or updating the structure of the HR Shared Services performance reporting package.
+For 69% of companies, the review/update takes place at least annually, and for the remaining 31%, there isn’t a regular schedule for updating.

 What does the current HR Shared Services performance reporting process for key stakeholders and internal customers look like at your company?
-How often is the process reviewed an updated?
+How often is the process reviewed and updated?

 Who are your peers and how are you collaborating with them?